chef/okta_aws/README.md

     brew install chef/okta_aws/okta_aws

+### Linux (Ubuntu)

+Due to a [bug](https://github.com/aws/aws-cli/issues/3820) in the version of the AWS CLI found in Ubuntu packages, you will need to use the AWS CLI installed via `pip` instead (`okta_aws` currently interacts with the AWS API via the CLI).

+Once you have installed the newer AWS CLI, you can install `okta_aws` using `pip`:

+    sudo apt-get remove awscli
+    sudo apt-get install python3 python3-pip
+    sudo python3 -m pip install --upgrade awscli sudo python3 -m pip install --upgrade okta_aws

+### Pip

-Alternatively, you can install via pip:
+Alternatively, you can install via `pip`:

     pip install okta_aws

+### Source

-To install from git, clone this repository and run:
+To install from source, clone this repository and run:

     python setup.py install